microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ### Futures vs Callbacks

 To provide a standard and modern way of executing requests asynchronuously to SDK users, the custom defined `ICallback` interface has been removed and the API now returns `CompletableFuture`.
+To upgrade your application do the following.

-1. Replace any of the code built the following way
+- Replace any of the code built the following way

     ```Java
     graphClient